Alocasia zebrina: Distribution

 Alocasia zebrina is endemic to the islands of Luzon, Mindanao, Leyte, Samar, Biliran, and Alabat in the Philippines.
 It is commonly grown as an ornamental plant worldwide.

 Uses

-The plant is easily propagated by stem cuttings and seeds and is a popular ornamental in both the local and international markets.
+The plant is easily propagated by corms produced by the mother plant.

 Conservation

 Alocasia zebrina has not been evaluated by the International Union for Conservation of Nature Red List of Threatened Species.
 But it is included in the National List of Threatened Species of the Department of Environment and Natural Resources of the Philippines.
 Harvesting wild specimens of A. zebrina is illegal in the Philippines and is punishable with six to ten years imprisonment and a fine of ₱100,000 to ₱1,000,000.